This Is Us season 1

-This Is Us (season 1) is the first season of the American family drama television series This Is Us, created by Dan Fogelman and produced for the NBC network.
-The season consists of 18 episodes and aired from September 20, 2016, to March 14, 2017.
-The season received widespread acclaim for its storytelling, character development, and emotional resonance, with a Metacritic score of 76 and a 91% approval rating on Rotten Tomatoes.
+The first season of the American television series This Is Us follows the lives and families of two parents and their three children born on the same day as their father's birthday.
 The season is produced by Rhode Island Ave.
 Productions, Zaftig Films, and 20th Century Fox Television, with Fogelman and Don Todd serving as showrunners.

 The season stars an ensemble cast featuring Milo Ventimiglia, Mandy Moore, Sterling K. Brown, Chrissy Metz, Justin Hartley, Susan Kelechi Watson, Chris Sullivan, and Ron Cephas Jones.

 The season, which premiered on NBC on September 20, 2016, and ran until March 14, 2017, over 18 episodes, received generally positive reviews from critics.
 It was chosen by the American Film Institute as one of the top ten television programs of 2016, and received ten nominations for the 69th Primetime Emmy Awards, including Outstanding Drama Series with Brown winning for Outstanding Lead Actor in a Drama Series, as well as receiving nominations for the Golden Globe Award for Best Television Series – Drama and the Critics' Choice Television Award for Best Drama Series.
 The series was renewed for a second and third season on January 18, 2017.